-Students will learn and apply timeless principles of leadership for success in the environments of business, the Church, and the home.
-Draws on proven material from acknowledged leaders of people and process, including as key source the principles of Leadership Pattern developed by the LDS Church to train its leaders to "lead as the Savior would."
-Students will participate in authentic learning experiences as they consult on projects with real businesses.
+Students will learn and integrate timeless principles of leadership for lifetime success within the family, Church, and community.
+They will experience hands-on application of leadership skills and attributes from the Lord Jesus Christ, the scriptures, the teachings of modern prophets, and principles from proven business and political leaders.
+Among other leadership models, students will analyze and apply The Leadership Pattern developed by the LDS Church to train its leaders to "Lead as the Savior," and will participate in authentic learning experiences as they practice the principles of Servant Leadership.